Hyundai Kona review & buyer's guide

 A space saver spare tyre is standard - and unfortunately, a full-sized spare doesn’t fit.
 I know they were working on a full-sized option, but that’s been given the official thumbs-down by the boys upstairs.
 You could probably dodgy one up - but the removable cargo floor would need to be raised to a non-factory degree.

 There’s no manual transmission.
-Plus, you don’t get adaptive cruise control on Highlander - despite having the radar sensor for the forward collision warning and autonomous emergency brake system.
+Plus, you don’t get adaptive cruise control on Highlander (or any other model grade) - despite having the radar sensor for the forward collision warning and autonomous emergency brake system.
 Despite having adaptive cruise available on i30 SR Premium (and the diesel Premium).
 And you don’t get a diesel.
-And there’s no panorama sunroof available.
-And there’s no integrated, stand-alone GPS.
+But thankfully there's now (as of August 2018) a sunroof (on Highlander), as well as stand-alone GPS on Active, Elite and Highlander.
+(These two features were lacking on 2017-Aug 2018 Konas.)

 KONA VERSUS i30